top of page

 • 3 min read

-Understanding the Challenges of Thanksgiving For Women with ADHD
+Understanding the Challenges of Thanksgiving

 Women with ADHD often experience difficulties with organization, time management, and sensory overload.
 Thanksgiving involves multiple tasks: cooking, cleaning, coordinating guests, and engaging in social interactions.
 These can lead to stress and fatigue.

-For example, preparing a large meal is requires juggling many steps and timing everything perfectly.
-This can be hard when attention shifts quickly or distractions arise.
+For example, preparing a large meal requires juggling many steps and timing everything perfectly.
+This can be hard when your attention shifts quickly or distractions arise.
 Social gatherings may also cause sensory overwhelm due to noise, crowded spaces, and heightened emotions.

 Recognizing these challenges is the first step toward creating a manageable and enjoyable holiday experience.